minecraftgamedev/teach/static/media/should i teach development.393b61d6.md

 There are a lot of logistical components that teacher(s) will have to handle before class starts, and teachers must ensure all components for the challenge are up and running for every class.

 To get an idea of the requirements you need to teach in the way that this class was taught, here's a checklist of items you should be familiar with and/or know how to work with, as these were concepts used to teach the class originally.
-If you are unfamiliar with multiple of these items and aren't sure if you can learn all of these concepts before teaching this class, reconsider teaching Minecraft Game Development in the same style as this class.
+If you are unfamiliar with multiple of these items and aren't sure if you can learn all of these concepts before teaching this class, **strongly reconsider** teaching Minecraft Game Development in the same style as this class.

 - You need a STRONG understanding of Minecraft Plugin Development